swarali-marwadi/Smart_Timetable_Generator/README.md

 ### Global Constraint Enforcement

-Both laboratory and faculty conflicts are treated as hard constraints and are validated during every scheduling decision.
-This ensures that all generated timetables are feasible across divisions while maintaining resource consistency throughout the scheduling process.
+Both room and faculty conflicts are treated as hard constraints and are validated during every scheduling decision.

 ---